This Day In Writing History

 The style Fitzgerald employed for his first novel was a mishmash of straightforward narrative and narrative drama intertwined with letters and poems by the protagonist, Amory Blaine.

 This is not a surprise, considering that Fitzgerald cobbled together different writings to form the novel.
 And yet, the end product turned out to be brilliant and gave readers and critics a preview of the genius that would produce The Great Gatsby five years later.

 The success of his first novel wouldn't be the only prediction of Fitzgerald's to come true.
 After the book was accepted by Scribner's, he returned to Zelda and they became a couple again.

 A week after the novel was published, they were married.
 Unfortunately, their alcoholism and Zelda's worsening mental illness would doom their relationship.
 His health ravaged by his heavy drinking, F. Scott Fitzgerald died in 1940 at the age of 44 after suffering his third and final heart attack.

 Quote Of The Day

 "All good writing is swimming underwater and holding your breath." - F. Scott Fitzgerald

-Today's video features a rare recording of F. Scott Fitzgerald reading from act one of Shakespeare's classic play, Othello.
+Today's video features a complete reading of F. Scott Fitzgerald's first novel,This Side of Paradise.
 Enjoy!